ram1123/FNAL-Beam-Test-Scripts/README.md

 	./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> No 1		# Will create text file with tracker info only ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 1		# Will create text file with tracker & one GE11 ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 0		# Run the alignment code

+**Some time you may get error**, stating following error
+	Warning in <Fit>: Fit data is empty
+	*** Break *** segmentation violation

+This is because while aligning the detector it is going outside the range of defined histogram.
+So, you need to see carefully and set range or initial parameter carefully.